Kieran McAnulty: First term, 2017–2020

+Second term, 2020–2023

-In the 2020 New Zealand general election, McAnulty contested the Wairarapa electorate for Labour, taking it by a margin of 6,545 votes.
+In the 2020 New Zealand general election, McAnulty contested the Wairarapa electorate for Labour, winning by a margin of 6,545 votes over new candidate Mike Butterick.
 On 2 November 2020, following the election, the Labour caucus elected McAnulty as its chief whip.

-In a June 2022 reshuffle, McAnulty was appointed as Minister for Racing, Minister for Emergency Management and associate Minister of Local Government and of Transport by Ardern.
-McAnulty's role as Minister for Racing gives him responsibility for the running of the Totalisator Agency Board, which he worked for before entering politics.
+In a June 2022 reshuffle, McAnulty was appointed as Minister for Racing and Minister for Emergency Management, outside Cabinet, as well an associate minister in the local government and transport portfolios.
+McAnulty joined the executive at a "uniquely challenging time" for local government, according to prime minister Jacinda Ardern, due to tensions and challenges related to the government's reforms in the portfolio on top of localised emergencies.
+He completed a tour of visits to New Zealand's to 54 rural and provincial councils in his first five months.
+He led the passage of the Local Electoral (Advertising) Amendment Act 2022 on behalf of the Minister of Local Government, Nanaia Mahuta.

 In August 2022, McAnulty was implicated in bullying accusations by fellow Labour MP Gaurav Sharma.
 Sharma accused McAnulty of "gaslighting me, shouting at me, degrading me in front of caucus members and other attendees at events and telling me that I was a terrible MP".
 The Labour Party, including Ardern, rejected the claims.

+In January 2023, McAnulty claimed he was advised by parliamentary security to stop advertising the availability of his mobile office in his electorate because of death threats against him.

-Following a cabinet reshuffle that occurred on 31 January 2023, McAnulty succeeded Nanaia Mahuta as Minister of Local Government.
-Prime Minister Chris Hipkins also confirmed that the Three Waters reform programme (which falls under the Local Government portfolio) would continue.
+Following a cabinet reshuffle that occurred on 31 January 2023, McAnulty was promoted into Cabinet and succeeded Mahuta as the local government minister.
+New prime minister Chris Hipkins also confirmed that the Three Waters reform programme (which falls under the Local Government portfolio) would continue.
+McAnulty continued as Minister for Racing and was also appointed Minister for Rural Communities and Deputy Leader of the House.
+He picked up the Minister for Regional Development role after Kiri Allan resigned from Cabinet in July 2023.